andry-pebrianto/nibiru-digital-book-server/README.md

 ## About The Project

-This is a Restful API repository for Cari Buku.
+This is a Restful API repository for Nibiru Digital Book.
 This Restful API is built using ExpressJS and PostgreSQL.

 ### Technology Used